-Discussions of clinical care can move beyond reviewing the choices of individual clinicians to considering how practice systems are impacting on patient outcomes.
-Adopting a quality improvement approach to this question involves applying an ethos of looking to improve rather than finding fault.
-The focus is more on identifying problems with clinical systems than with individual clinician behaviour.
-Measurements are usually used to evaluate whether improvements have occurred in response to system changes.
+Discussions of clinical care can move beyond considering the choices of individual clinicians and consider practice systems.
+A quality improvement approach involves an ethos of looking to improve rather than finding fault and considering how improvements can be measured. management and consider practice systems.
 Clinicians coming together to discuss improvements in clinical care is a feature of care in other countries.
-This quality improvement peer-review strategy is called 'quality circles' [4].
-RCA is a novel but well-suited method to generate clinical care discussion in quality circle meetings.
-Peer feedback in group sessions has been shown to be a powerful motivator of behaviour change [5].
+This quality improvement peer-review strategy is called 'quality circles' [5].
+RCA is a method well-suited to generate clinical care discussion in quality circle meetings.